 Soda Fountain at Union Station

 This is one of our newest favorite places to eat!
 The Soda Fountain in St. Louis is reminiscent of a 50’s diner, complete with Soda Jerks and vintage beverages.
 With six people in our family, we tried six different beverages, including two of the famous “freak shakes,” a milkshake topped with pretty much anything you can dream up!
 These beautiful masterpieces are anything but freaky!
 The Soda Fountain is a great spot to enjoy a dinner (there are just a few menu items but the grilled cheese sandwich is a must-try in our book) or for a dessert stop.
-The candy shop inside of the restaurant is a bright, colorful space that draws you to buy bulk candy, both vintage and modern brands.
+The candy shop inside the restaurant is a bright, colorful space that draws you to buy bulk candy, both vintage and modern brands.

 Expect to spend $12-30 per person at the Soda Fountain restaurant at Union Station.